The Decameron (film): Score

 The soundtrack of the film mainly consists of pre-existing music.
-In consultation with Ennio Morricone, Pier Paolo Pasolini chosen representative examples of Italian folk songs from different localities and Latin mediaeval chants.
+In consultation with Ennio Morricone, Pier Paolo Pasolini chose representative examples of Italian folk songs from different localities and Latin mediaeval chants.
 The album Italian Folk Music, Vol. 5: Naples and Campania compiled by Alan Lomax for Folkways records was heavily drawn from.
 The following is a list of the musical cues: